codio/knowledge/source/instructors/admin/sandboxes.rst

    * - **Prime**
      - Optional pre-warming configuration for sandboxes.
 When enabled, the platform creates "primed" sandboxes ahead of time to reduce wait time for learners.
    * - **Warmup Storage**
-     - Optional storage preparation for sandboxes.
-When enabled, EBS volumes are prepared before they are needed, this speeds up boot times.
-The amount of time between publishing this configuration and when it is ready can vary.
-Windows sandboxes may take 5 minutes and Jupyter sandboxes with a GPU may take about 10 minutes.
+     - - Optional preparation of EBS volumes for sandboxes.
+When enabled, the platform prepares the volumes before they are needed.
+This can reduce boot time.
+Warmup storage may take time to become ready after the configuration is published.
+Windows sandboxes may require up to 5 minutes; GPU-backed Jupyter sandboxes may require about 10 minutes.

 Lifecycle, Duration, and Cleanup
 --------------------------------